Locations:

 MAC infections include:

-• Pulmonary MAC infections affect your lungs and respiratory system.
+• Pulmonary MAC infections: These infections affect your lungs and respiratory system.
+It’s the most common type of infection.

-• Disseminated MAC infections spread throughout your body through your bloodstream and most commonly affect people with advanced AIDS and other types of immunocompromised conditions.
+• Disseminated MAC infections: These infections spread throughout your body through your bloodstream.
+They most commonly affect people with advanced AIDS and other types of conditions that affect their immune system (immunocompromised).

-• MAC-associated lymphadenitis mainly affects healthy children.
-It causes swollen lymph nodes, usually in the neck.
+• MAC-associated lymphadenitis: This type mainly affects healthy children.
+It causes swollen lymph nodes, usually in your neck (cervical lymphadenopathy).

 What are the types of MAC lung diseases?